gitpodify/gitpod-workspace-images/README.md

 [^1]: The Gitpodify CLI is under prototype status and may be go into beta state within months.
 If you are curious, see <https://gitlab.com/gitpodify/gitpodify>

 ## Troubleshooting / FAQs

+### Getting build metadata

+Build metadata is stored in `~/.gitpodify/ws-image-metadata`, so you can copy its contents via `cat` so we can help debug issue faster.

 ### Debian/Ubuntu only?